 Does the SaaS project management tool charge on a per account or a per-user basis?

 If the pricing is a per-user basis, you’re going to see your costs spiraling very very quickly.

-It is, of course, recommeded that you go for project management tools which charge on a per account basis, with the possibility of having as many users as you need.
+It is, of course, recommended that you go for project management tools that charge on a per-account basis, with the possibility of having as many users as you need.

-Recommendation: Choose a service which is priced on a per account basis rather a per user basis.
+Recommendation: Choose a service that is priced on a per-account basis rather than a per-user basis.